 Certain products yield much higher name-brand loyalty than others.
 Fortunately, market researchers have done extensive research into this consumer behavior.

 According to The NPD Group, the most popular private-label items are “ingredients,” such as flour or butter.
 Eggs, refrigerated meat, pre-made salads, snacks, and creamer also top the list.
-Another study notes success in cheeses, frozen chicken, and snacks.
 The general consensus of many studies is that dairy products, canned items, and snacks are the leading industries for private-label goods to succeed in.